Slack for the public sector

-Slack is the FedRAMP Moderate-authorised channel-based messaging platform that provides governments and their partners with a secure, centralised digital HQ.
-Faster, better organised and more secure than email, Slack is used by public-sector teams ranging from US embassy and Department of Defense personnel across the globe to municipal transport departments.
+Slack is the FedRAMP Moderate–authorized channel-based messaging platform that provides governments and their partners with a secure, centralized digital HQ.
+Faster, better organized and more secure than email, Slack is used by public-sector teams ranging from U.S. embassy and Department of Defense personnel across the globe to municipal transportation departments.

 It’s all happening in the channel